dapaulid/flatc-js/readme.md

 }).catch(console.error);
 ```

+If you have the `glob` module installed, you can also use patterns like `*.fbs` for specifying input files.

 ## Options

 The wrapper just passes through boolean properties as flags.
-For documentation see https://google.github.io/flatbuffers/flatbuffers_guide_using_schema_compiler.html.
+For more information see the [FlatBuffers documentation]( https://google.github.io/flatbuffers/flatbuffers_guide_using_schema_compiler.html).

 ```javascript
 const default_options = {